zenmonkeykstop/qubes-doc.rtd/introduction/privacy.rst

 on our repos are PGP-signed so you can :doc:`verify </project-security/verifying-signatures>` the authenticity of the content.)
 Obviously, we don’t use any ads or trackers, but this is still a public website, so man-in-the-middle attacks and such are always a possibility.
 Please be careful.
-See :ref:`FAQ: Should I trust this website? <introduction/faq:should i trust this website>`
+See :ref:`FAQ: Should I trust this website? <introduction/faq:should i trust this website?>`

 Update Servers and Repositories
 ===============================